-Cash and cash equivalents include cash and highly liquid securities with original terms to maturity of three months or less when purchased.
+Cash and cash equivalents include cash and highly liquid securities.

 Inventories for resale and held for use

 Inventories of merchandise held for resale are recorded at the lower of cost and net realizable value.
 Inventories held for use are recorded at the lower of cost and replacement cost.
 Cost is determined using the first-in, first-out method for all inventories.